Michael Irvin: Florida All-Century Team

-In 2007, Irvin was named to Florida High School Athletic Association's All-Century Team that listed the Top 33 football players in the state of Florida's 100-year history of high school football.
+In 2007, Irvin was named to the Florida High School Athletic Association's All-Century Team that listed the Top 33 football players in the state of Florida's 100-year history of high school football.

 Pro Football Hall of Fame

 Irvin became eligible for induction to the Pro Football Hall of Fame in 2005.
 He was selected in his third year of eligibility, on February 3, 2007, alongside Gene Hickerson, Bruce Matthews, Thurman Thomas, Charlie Sanders, and Roger Wehrli.
-He was formally inducted into the Pro Football Hall of Fame during the Hall of Fame's August 4, 2007 induction ceremony in Canton, Ohio.

-On August 4, 2007, Irvin was inducted into the Pro Football Hall of Fame, delivering a tearful acceptance speech in which he referenced both his life as a football player and the many mistakes he has made in his life.
+He was formally inducted into the Pro Football Hall of Fame during the Hall of Fame's August 4, 2007, induction ceremony in Canton, Ohio.
+Irvin delivered a tearful acceptance speech in which he referenced both his life as a football player and the many mistakes he has made in his life.
 His speech has been praised by many NFL commentators as heartfelt, including those who had been inclined to dislike him.

 On October 14, 2007, Irvin accepted his Hall of Fame ring at Texas Stadium during halftime of the Cowboys–New England Patriots game.
 In his speech, he proposed to Commissioner Roger Goodell that all drafted rookies will have a tour of the Pro Football Hall of Fame to better understand their football history.

 Legacy

 At 6'2" and 207 pounds, Irvin was a big, physical receiver who manhandled cornerbacks and often was able to make tough catches in defensive traffic.
 In part because of Irvin's ability to push off the defender with such ease, the NFL eventually changed its rules to adjust to wide receivers who emulated Irvin's physical style.

 Irvin was a vocal, emotional leader who set every significant career receiving mark in Cowboys history, including catches and receiving yards.
 At the time of his retirement, he owned or was tied for 20 team receiving records.
 In November 2008, his Cowboys teammate Daryl Johnston said, "Michael was the hardest working guy on our team.
 He was a guy who made some wrong decisions, but he never took anything public, and he never spoke out against anyone on our team.
 He wasn't a problem.
 He was more of an inspiration."

-Irvin has high regard for players from "The U," as he likes to call the University of Miami, including Frank Gore, Edgerrin James, and others.
+Irvin has high regard for players from "The U", as he likes to call the University of Miami, including Frank Gore, Edgerrin James, and others.